-A clay bar has been specifically engineered, and while it may feel like the sort of thing you played with as a child, the truth is that it’s about as far removed from that as it’s possible to be.
-It’s usually a synthetic compound, and contrary to popular belief, there is no abrasive quality to it whatsoever – it works by sticking the micro-abrasives to the compound, which is why it’s important to keep turning the clay and folding it in on itself – so as to have a clean surface.
+A clay bar has been specifically engineered.
+It may feel like the sort of thing you played with as a child.
+But, the truth is it’s far removed from that.
+It’s usually a synthetic compound.
+Contrary to popular belief, there is no abrasive quality to it whatsoever.
+It works by sticking the micro-abrasives to the compound.
+This is why it’s important to keep turning the clay and folding it in on itself.
+You always want to have a clean surface.

-Using a clay is simplicity itself; spray the panel liberally with the lubricant, and stroke the clay across the paintwork (or surface to be clayed).
-Applying just enough pressure to control the clay, and keep turning it frequently – you’ll see the results within the clay.
+Using clay is simple.
+Spray the panel liberally with the lubricant, and stroke the clay across the paintwork (or surface to be clayed).
+Apply just enough pressure to control the clay.
+Keep turning it frequently.
+You’ll see the results within the clay.

-A word of warning though – clays tend to be quite slippery once lubricated, it’s relatively easy to lose control of them, perhaps dropping it on the floor.
+A word of warning: clays tend to be quite slippery once lubricated, it’s relatively easy to lose control of it, perhaps dropping it on the floor.
 If this happens, discard the dropped clay because it will be severely contaminated.

 Before using a clay bar, you should thoroughly wash your car.
-This helps in two ways: shows you the condition of the paintwork before you start, and removes the ‘loose’ road debris that washes off, leaving just the surface contaminants.
+This helps in two ways.
+It shows you the condition of the paintwork before you start.
+Plus, it removes the ‘loose’ road debris that washes off, leaving just the surface contaminants.

 Put aside a good few hours if you’re claying your car for the first time.
-It’s quite a laborious process, and experts say that you should only really need to do it twice a year, although there is nothing stopping you from doing it more regularly.
+It’s quite a laborious process.
+Experts say that you should only really need to do it twice a year.
+However, there is nothing stopping you from doing it more regularly.